Making a Walkthrough Composed of Final View Renderings

 - Incremental Move Distance and Incremental Rotate Angle allow you to control how much movement a single camera move creates.
 Lower values result in smaller movements, which create a smoother movie but may require you to record more frames.

 - Height Above Floor, Field of View, and Tilt Angle influence the perspective of the camera view.
 You may want to experiment with these to find your preferred settings.

 - When you are satisfied with your settings, click OK to close the dialog and apply them.

 To record a final view walkthrough

 - Select 3D> Create Perspective View> Full Camera from the menu, then click and drag a camera arrow in the direction that you would like to begin your walkthrough movie.
-The resulting 3D view is a render preview from which we can create a Final View.
+The resulting 3D view will reflect the changes made to the Preview Options in Preferences.